alyssa-tn/gitty-up/README.md

 # README

 This package is intended to help teach git.
 You can use is to practice git.

+This package was used to create a git tutorial.